Russia’s ambassador to United Nations falls ill, dies at 64

 Britain’s U.N. ambassador, Matthew Rycroft, recalled “a diplomatic giant and wonderful character.”
 Former French U.N.
 Ambassador Gerard Araud, now French ambassador to the U.S., described Churkin as “abrasive, funny and technically impeccable.”

-Churkin emerged as the face of a new approach to foreign affairs by what was then the Soviet Union in 1986, when he testified before the U.S. Congress about the Chernobyl nuclear plant disaster.
-It was rare for any Soviet official to appear before Congress, and Churkin was in his 30s and a second secretary at his country’s embassy in Washington.
+Churkin emerged as the face of a new approach to foreign affairs by the Soviet Union in 1986, when he testified before the U.S. Congress about the Chernobyl nuclear plant disaster.
+It was rare for any Soviet official to appear before Congress.

 In fluent English, Churkin provided little new information about Chernobyl but engaged in a friendly, sometimes humorous, exchange with lawmakers who weren’t accustomed to such a tone — or to a representative in a fashionably well-fitting suit and a stylish haircut — from the U.S.S.R.

-Churkin told Russia Today in an interview this month that diplomacy had become “much more hectic than it used to be,” with political tensions rising and stability elusive in various hotspots.
-At the time, he “looked in good health and was very energetic,” reporter Alexey Yaroshevsky tweeted Monday.
+Churkin told Russia Today in an interview this month that diplomacy had become “much more hectic,” with political tensions rising and stability elusive in various hotspots.
+At the time, he looked in good health, reporter Alexey Yaroshevsky tweeted Monday.

 Lederer reported from London.
 Associated Press writers Colleen Long in New York, Cara Anna in Johannesburg and James Heintz and Brian Friedman in Moscow contributed to this report.